 The State will continue to work with providers based on requests for technical assistance.
-Along with the review of systems to come from the needs and gap assessment currently being conducted by the National Council of Behavioral Health.
-From the ARPA Funding, no less than ten percent (10%) of the total allocation will be used to support services for ESMI.
-Currently, two (2) sub-recipient providers receive MHBG funds to implement comprehensive and coordinated care for ESMI and FEP.
+Along with the review of systems to come from the needs and gap assessment currently being conducted by the National Council of Mental Wellbeing (previously National Council of Behavioral Health).

+From the ARP Funding, no less than 10 percent of the total allocation will be used to support services for ESMI.
+Currently, two sub -recipient providers receive MHBG funds to implement comprehensive and coordinated care for ESMI and FEP.
 Funding shall be used to enhance the capacity of another sub-recipient to provide ESMI/FEP services in an additional geographic catchment region.
 Since this will entail adding a service line for the provider, startup costs including training and policy engagement will be included, as well as the provision of treatment and recovery services.
 Focusing on enhancing crisis and ESMI/FEP services puts Wyoming closer to reaching the goal of having communities with no-wrong-door access to mental health and substance use care.
 Through additional capacity to provide these vital services, Wyoming will have more resources to address all residents in need of crisis support including SMI and SED.
 Further, the Wyoming crisis system leveraging MHBG ARPA resources to increase capacity will allow the state mental health system to be better equipped to support and reduce the need for first responders including law enforcement, fire, and emergency medical to provide crisis services.